Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/acceptance-tests.md

 Then I should be logged into the platform and redirected according to my role

 ### UAT 3
-Given I am logged in as a user with a specific role When I attempt to access a page that is not permitted for my role Then I should be redirected to the unauthorized page
+Given I am logged in as a user with a specific role, such as student When I attempt to access a page that is not permitted for my role, such as vendor Then I should be redirected to the unauthorized page

 ---